 “It’s a good idea to do your own estate planning documents first or be working on your own and researching these topics yourself so you have more credibility when you go to Mom, Dad or Grandma,” said Scheil.

 Initial reluctance to discuss estate planning can also sometimes be countered by sharing stories about other families that experienced infighting after a parent passed away.
 They aren’t hard to find.
 Remind the older generation that proper estate planning is a gift for those they leave behind.
-It spares their family from having to guess what their parents would have wanted at an already stressful time.
+It spares their family from having to guess what their aging loved one would have wanted at an already stressful time.
 Absent documents that clearly define their intent for end-of-life medical intervention, for example, adult children who disagree on next steps may become bitter with each other.

 “We tell clients that this is important because it’s part of how your children and grandchildren will remember you,” said James Brocke, a financial professional with Westpoint Financial Group in Indianapolis, Indiana.
 “You don’t want to pass the burden along to them to make decisions, which can create total disharmony and discord.
 People need to take action as opposed to leaving it for their children to figure out.”